 When asked for the main reason building apps with low-code and no code application development tools are becoming popular, she has this to say: “Mobility is really key.
 Businesses value being able to access data anywhere and anytime, and they can do this with their mobile custom apps.”

 Alpha Software CEO Richard Rabins says the survey echoes Alpha Software’s experiences: “This report is consistent with what we are seeing with our customer base which includes SMBs and very large enterprises (as well as developers of commercial mobile and web SaaS apps).
 Mobile introduces many new challenges (offline, cross-platform, small screen, no keyboard, incorporating media/location to name a few) and line of business professionals are looking to do more themselves because they know exactly what they want and because IT is so backlogged.”

 He warns, though, that companies should make sure to choose the right low code/no-code platform with the right capabilities, “It is critical that the development platforms that are selected have open architectures, embrace standards and allow for coding both the front end and back end when needed,” he says.

 “There is nothing worse than getting 95% of a job done and then finding that you are ‘boxed in’ and the job cannot be completed.
 Another consideration is deployment/hosting.
 Ideally you want a solution where you have an easy, quick, reliable, and scalable solution such as a cloud that was designed for the development platform.”

-To get a white paper with extensive industry and analysts research statistics about the mobile app explosion in enterprises, the overwhelming demand on IT for business apps, and how companies are empowering citizen developers to eliminate backlogs, get the comprehensive whitepaper "Citizen Developers: The Democratization of Mobile and Web App Development."
+For extensive industry and analysts research statistics about the mobile app explosion in enterprises, the overwhelming demand on IT for business apps, and how companies are empowering citizen developers to eliminate backlogs with cloud based no code app development, download "Citizen Developers: The Democratization of Mobile and Web App Development."